 Branding Terms to Know

 Here are some other brand-related buzzwords you should know.
-They further demonstrate the importance and value of branding your business.
+They show the importance and value of branding your business.

-Brand awareness refers to how familiar the general public and your target audience is with your brand.
-High brand awareness leads to brands being referred to as "trending," "buzzworthy, or "popular."
+Brand awareness refers to how familiar the general public and your target audience are with your brand.
+High brand awareness leads to brands being referred to as "trending," "buzzworthy," or "popular."
 Brand awareness is important because consumers can’t consider purchasing from your brand if they’re not aware of it.

 👉🏼 Strong branding makes your business known.